Prunedge-Dev-Team/react-boilerplate/README.md

 ## API Integration Architecture​

 The steps detailing the api integration workflow can be found in [Guidelines for API Integration](API_INTEGRATION.md).
+These guidelines mostly apply to the older version of React Query but a lot of concepts still apply.
+You can reference the docs at https://react-query.tanstack.com/overview for updated concepts.
+You might also find this article helpful https://www.audreyhal.com/blog/server-state-management-with-react-query for the newer version.

 An example of the api integration workflow is provided in (IntegrationExample.js)[src\pages\IntegrationExample.js].
 You can access it on the browser at http://localhost:3000/integration-example